MicrosoftDocs/nav-content/dynamics-nav-app/service-how-setup-service-costs-pricing.md

 ---
-    title: Set Up Pricing and Costs for Services | Microsoft Docs
+    title: Set Up Pricing and Costs for Services
     description: Learn how to set up prices and additional costs for services.